Nigel Marven: Close encounters

-In 2005, while filming the Indian rhinoceros in Kaziranga National Park, Marven and his crew unknowingly got too close to a female rhino with a small calf; the mother rhino charged at them, but since they were riding in a truck, they were able to outdistance her.
+In 2005, while filming the Indian rhinoceros in Kaziranga National Park, Marven and his crew unknowingly got too close to a female rhinoceros with a small calf; the mother rhinoceros charged them, but since they were riding in a truck, they were able to outdistance her.
 Marven later said that this experience was the most exciting moment in his entire film-making career.

-In the third episode of his 2012 series, Wild Colombia, Marven was bitten by a non-venomous Central American tree boa on his nose, causing blood to cover his face.
+In the third episode of his 2012 series Wild Colombia, Marven was bitten on his nose by a non-venomous Central American tree boa, causing blood to cover his face.
 A similar encounter happened in his 2013 show Ten Deadliest Snakes: China with a king ratsnake.
 Likewise, in Ten Deadliest Snakes: Brazil from 2017, he got bitten on the nose by a non-venomous green vine snake.

 Conservation

-Nigel ran the 2008 London marathon in 4 hours and 4 minutes to try to raise £20,000 for the Whale and Dolphin Conservation Society UK.
+Marven ran the 2008 London Marathon in 4 hours and 4 minutes to try to raise £20,000 for the Whale and Dolphin Conservation Society UK.

 He is a Panda Ambassador for Chengdu Panda Base in Sichuan Province, China.
-He is also a patron of The Great Fen Project for restoring vital wildlife habitat, Healthy Planet through which he adopted a plot of land for helping to create new wildlife habitats, and Vale Wildlife Hospital, company that treats injured wildlife in Gloucestershire, England.
+He is also a patron of The Great Fen Project for restoring vital wildlife habitat, Healthy Planet through which he adopted a plot of land for helping to create new wildlife habitats, and Vale Wildlife Hospital, which treats injured wildlife in Gloucestershire, England.
 He is also a patron of the ORCA organization, which protects whales and dolphins in European waters.

 Many of his TV wildlife programmes also seek to highlight the conservation of nature and endangered species.
-For example, his series Panda Adventure provides a look at giant panda breeding program in Chengdu Panda Base in China and in San Diego Zoo in the US.
+For example, his series Panda Adventure provides a look at the giant panda breeding programs at the Chengdu Panda Base and at the San Diego Zoo in San Diego, California, in the United States.
 In the third episode of Season 3 of Ten Deadliest Snakes, he covered the Kemp's ridley sea turtle conservation project in Tamaulipas, Mexico.

-In 2016, Nigel Marven produced and narrated a short film featuring the work of Black Mamba Anti-Poaching Unit, who are fighting against rhino poaching in South Africa.
-The film is available to watch via internet and is presented by animal campaigner Anneka Svenska.
+In 2016, Marven produced and narrated a short film featuring the work of the Black Mamba Anti-Poaching Unit, which is fighting against rhinoceros poaching in South Africa.
+The film is available to watch via the Internet and is presented by animal campaigner Anneka Svenska.

 Awards and honours

-Nigel Marven was nominated for BAFTA TV Awards in 2000 for Best Features in his first presenter-led series, Giants.
+Marven was nominated for a BAFTA TV Award in 2000 for Best Features for his first presenter-led series, Giants.

-In 2015, he was nominated for Donald Gosling Award by Maritime Media Awards for his series Nigel Marven's Cruise Ship Adventures.
+In 2015, he was nominated for the Donald Gosling Award by Maritime Media Awards for his series Nigel Marven's Cruise Ship Adventures.

-In 2016, he received award from Cruise Lines International Association.
+In 2016, he received an award from the Cruise Lines International Association.

-In 2022, a species of Cretaceous spathiopterygid wasp described by Maxime Santer and his colleagues was named Diameneura marveni in honor of Nigel Marven "for his appearances in several palaeontology documentaries".
+In 2022, a species of Cretaceous spathiopterygid wasp described by Maxime Santer and his colleagues was named Diameneura marveni in honor of Marven "for his appearances in several palaeontology documentaries".
+In 2024, an Oligocene-aged fossil thylacine relative, Ngamalacinus nigelmarveni, was named after Marven "for his lifetime dedication to inspiring young paleontologists through his unique and daring style of presenting documentaries on ancient life."